 Get The Adventure Habit: Practices for an Adventure Lifestyle

-We are what we do.
-If you want more adventure in your life it’s down to you to get on with it and make it happen.
-You don’t need a lot of money, time or to travel to exotic locations for an adventure lifestyle.
-But, if you don’t want to spend the rest of your life in a comfort bubble, you may need to develop some adventure habits; practices that help you notice, seek out, create or seize the opportunities for adventure that exist around us everyday.
+You are what you do.
+If you want more adventure in your life then it’s down to you to get on with it and make it happen.
+You don’t need a lot of money, time or to travel to exotic locations for an adventurous life.
+But, if you don’t want to spend the rest of your life in a comfort bubble, you may need to develop some adventure habits; practices that help you create or seize opportunities for adventure that exist around us everyday.
 Forget apples; an adventure a day is the well balanced way.
 Here’s 10 adventure habits worth cultivating.

 Hardwired to adventure